hopto-dot/Japanese-Conjugation-Helper/README.md

 # Japanese Conjugation Helper
-A console application that will conjugate Japanese verbs, adjectives and nouns.
+**A console application that will conjugate Japanese verbs, adjectives and nouns.
 The program can create example sentences for pretty much any word you throw at it.
 It has a few other handy features for learning Japanese.
 [Here](https://imgur.com/DlKXeyl) you can see the program performing its main function (Word Lookup).
-Learn japanese with this amazing tool :)
+Learn japanese with this amazing tool :)**

-Download the program [here](https://github.com/hopto-dot/Japanese-Conjugation-Helper/releases).
-The interval that I release a new version varies from a day to up to a week depending on changes made to the program and how long I've been working on the program.
+**Download the program [here](https://github.com/hopto-dot/Japanese-Conjugation-Helper/releases).** The interval that I release a new version varies from a day to up to a week depending on changes made to the program and how long I've been working on the program.

 For the main functionality of bringing up conjugations of a word, simple type the word on it's own (in Japanese, Romaji or the English word).
 Find out more about how this and other commands work in [the Wiki](https://github.com/hopto-dot/Japanese-Conjugation-Helper/wiki/How-to-use).

+**If you want to give feedback or request features, you may do so [here](https://forms.gle/WNV1s41cWKrjSMhH6).**

 ## **List of commands:**
 * Word Lookup - looks up any word or phrase